Frankfurt gears up for Gangnam Style at MTV awards

 Following close behind with five nominations is country star Swift, and other top nominees include Justin Bieber and Katy Perry, with four each, while Lady Gaga, who cleaned up last year with four prizes, is in the running for three awards.

-Rihanna is favorite for Best Song and Best Female, according to odds offered by British bookmakers William Hill, while Gangnam Style is tipped to win Best Video.
+Rihanna is favourite for Best Song and Best Female, according to odds offered by British bookmakers William Hill, while Gangnam Style is tipped to win Best Video.

 The EMA awards were last held in Frankfurt in 2001.
 Last year's awards in Belfast attracted 23 million viewers on all platforms and 158 million votes worldwide.